Curriculum Vitae

 II.
 TEACHING HISTORY

-2006-present: Assistant Professor, School of Arts and Letters, Atkinson Faculty of Liberal and Professional Studies, York University
+2006-2010: Assistant Professor, School of Arts and Letters, Atkinson Faculty of Liberal and Professional Studies, York University

 2004-2006: Limited Term Contract, School of Arts and Letters, Atkinson Faculty of Liberal and Professional Studies, York University